artidoro/qlora/README.md

 In addition, we release the Guanaco model family for base LLaMA model sizes of 7B, 13B, 33B, and 65B.
 These models are intended for purposes in line with the LLaMA license and require access to the LLaMA models.

 ## Demo
-1. Access the live demo at the following link (coming soon).
+1. Access the live demo at the following [link](https://huggingface.co/timdettmers).

-2. Or you host your own Guanaco gradio demo directly in Colab with [this notebook](https://colab.research.google.com/drive/17XEqL1JcmVWjHkT-WczdYkJlNINacwG7?usp=sharing) for 7B and 13B models.
+2. Or host your own Guanaco gradio demo directly in Colab with [this notebook](https://colab.research.google.com/drive/17XEqL1JcmVWjHkT-WczdYkJlNINacwG7?usp=sharing).
+Works with free GPUs for 7B and 13B models.

-3. In the meantime, can you distinguish ChatGPT from Guanaco?
+3. Alternatively, can you distinguish ChatGPT from Guanaco?
 Give it a try!
 You can access [the model response Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) comparing ChatGPT and Guanaco 65B on Vicuna prompts.

 Due to resource constraints the 4-bit demo could be slow.
 We are working to release fast inference kernels to alleviate inference speed issues.